rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Privacy Considerations {#privacy}
 ==================================

+The goal of this mechanism is to keep knowledge of private host IP addresses within the ICE agent while continuing to allow the application to transmit ICE candidates.
+Besides keeping private host IP addresses out of ICE candidates, implementations must take steps to prevent these IP addresses from being exposed to web applications through other means.

 Statistics
 ----------

-The goal of this mechanism is to keep knowledge of host IP addresses within the ICE agent while continuing to allow the application to transmit ICE candidates.
-Besides keeping host IP addresses out of ICE candidates, implementations must take steps to prevent host IP addresses from being exposed to web applications through other means.

 Statistics related to ICE candidates that are accessible to the web application MUST NOT contain the IP address of a local or remote mDNS